 Since his prosecution, several of Moskvin’s colleagues quit their collaboration with him.
 His parents live in utter isolation as their community ostracizes them.
 Elvira suggested that she and her husband perhaps just kill themselves, but her husband refused.
 Both are in an unhealthy condition.

 Moskvin allegedly told authorities to not bother reburying the girls too deeply, as he will simply unbury them when he is released.

-“I still find it hard to grasp the scale of his sickening ‘work’ but for nine years he was living with my mummified daughter in his bedroom,” Natalie continued.
+“I still find it hard to grasp the scale of his sickening ‘work’ but for nine years he was living with my mummified daughter in his bedroom,” Chardymova continued.
 “I had her for ten years, he had her for nine.”